Fishing for clues to how air pollution affects the heart

 The flipside of this is that we may have been measuring the wrong things since air quality began to be monitored in the 1970s.
 While levels of some known air pollutants have fallen over time, scientists only began recording the smallest pollutants – ultrafine particles – relatively recently.

-"Our current measurements may show that some air pollution categories are improving, but as we work to reduce those further, we could be allowing other pollutants to increase," Dr Shiels explains.
+"Our current measurements may show that some air pollution categories are improving, but as we work to reduce those further, we could be allowing other pollutants to increase," Professor Shiels explains.
 "People are working to try to identify how true that is, but certainly that does seem quite probable."

 The Manchester Institute of Biotechnology.